 Also in February I asked the Prime Minister whether he agreed with me that the re-instatement of the Burscough Curves would help Southport unleash our economic potential.
 The Prime Minister agreed, saying it was a great idea.
 You can watch this here.

-We made our first submission to the Restoring your Railways Fund in March 2020, received written feedback on this in July.
+We made our first submission to the Restoring your Railways Fund in March 2020, and received written feedback on this in July.

 Across November and December 2020 we worked closely with the Department for Transport on polishing our proposals, to give them as good a chance as possible at our next submission.